 The machine has been modelled and extensively demonstrated up to 6MW, with a range of prototypes also having been built and thoroughly tested since 2004 in sizes from 15 kW to 1 MW.

-The blades and rotor arms are likely to be of a sectional geodetic design.
-They will take the form of a space framed skeletal structure, clad with sheet material to the desired profiled shape.
-The use of high strength, low weight and cost effective composite materials will be predominant with R&D in this area being carried out by the Northwest Composites Centre at the University of Manchester.
+Due to their constant gravitational loads, the blades and rotor arms are likely to be of a sectional geodetic design.
+The use of high strength, low weight and cost effective composite materials will be predominant within R&D in this area being carried out in conjunction with the National Composites Centre in Bristol.